-We take a look at both sides of the argument and the recent talks around banning pavement parking.
+Here, we take a look at both sides of the debate, touching on recent talks around banning pavement parking.
 Use the links below to find the information you need or read on for the complete guide.

 - Why is the Government considering banning pavement parking?